 Capitalism, debt and the culture of consumerism is thoroughly dissected in this work by Kelly.
 Following a couple in great debt but with a yearning for the finer things, Love and Money questions the morality surrounding money and our apparent need to buy more, have more and earn more.

 Following the success of The State of Things and Fat Pig, Reasons to be Pretty is the third of LaBute’s works to investigate body image.
 When Steph finds out her boyfriend Greg thinks she is average looking, their relationship implodes spectacularly.
-This hilarious and uncomfortably real four hander deals with relationships, infidelity, heartbreak and the need to feel attractive.
+This hilarious and uncomfortably real four-hander dissects with relationships, infidelity, heartbreak and the need to feel attractive.

 King Charles III by Mike Bartlett (2015)

-If you like your classics, but want something new, then this is the play for you.
-Written in the style of a Shakespearean history, King Charles III shows a potential future in which Prince Charles ascends to the throne, and flexes his new-found power.
+If you like your classics but want something new, then this is the play for you.
+Written in the style of a Shakespearean history, King Charles III shows a potential future in which the King formerly known as Prince ascends to the throne and flexes his new-found power.
 Given the passing of Queen Elizabeth II and the actual ascension of Charles III, we can only wait to see how truthful this play will prove to be.

 Wasted by Kate Tempest (2012)

-Three twenty somethings have to deal with the reality of life setting in, as the parties and drugs and drinking become as stale and mundane as the jobs they keep, and all the while their futures seem to beckon and threaten them simultaneously.
-At what point does getting wasted, just become a life wasted, and is the alternative any better?
+Three twenty-somethings have to deal with the reality of life setting in.
+The parties and drugs and drinking become as stale and mundane as the jobs they keep, and all the while their futures seem to beckon and threaten them simultaneously.
+At what point does getting wasted just become a life wasted?
+And is the alternative any better?

 Blink by Phil Porter (2012)